Back to StorageRadar

 Generate your access token

 Click Generate Token.
-Keep this token private — it's the only credential your AI client needs.
+Keep this token private.
 You can rotate it at any time to revoke the previous one.

 4

-Copy the config snippet and paste into your AI client
+Copy the config snippet and paste it into your AI client

 Click Copy Client Config Snippet.
 StorageRadar generates the correct config format for your AI client.
-Paste it into your client's MCP server configuration (see Config snippet below for details).
+Paste it into your client's MCP server configuration.

 5